arrow

 How to mitigate architecture risks?

 • Implement robust testing and quality assurance processes throughout the development lifecycle.
 This should include regular code reviews, penetration testing, and other security measures.
-It’s also important to have contingency plans in place in case of unexpected events, such as technology failures or security breaches.
+For efficient risk management fintech, it is also important to have contingency plans in place.
+It will help you in case of unexpected events, such as technology failures or security breaches.

 Development Risks